EiffelFly/summerbud/_data/thoughts/my-thinking-process-of-solving-clustered-context.md

 On the other side, people ignore the rule of search engines no matter consciously or unconsciously.
 They will suffer from noticeably low traffic even if they have very good content.

 The completeness of the search engine result makes our creativity fragile.
-We are hard to find interesting websites or content on the search result but lean back to the word of mouth, especially on social media. ~~Some people form a self-maintained web to cope with this issue, each website will share a hyperlink at the footer or navigation bar which links to an index page [^5].
-This page gathered lots of interesting websites together to let the viewer experience the old-time browsing feeling.~~
+We are hard to find interesting websites or content on the search result but lean back to the word of mouth, especially on social media.

 #### Keyword anchor effect